Local Projections vs. VARs: Lessons From Thousands of DGPs: The bias-variance trade-off

 \subsection{Outlook}

-The simple analytical example shows that, at intermediate horizons, a researcher estimating the DGP \eqref{eq:DGP_simple} inevitably faces a non-trivial bias-variance trade-off between least-squares LP and VAR estimators.
-Resolving that trade-off requires taking a stand on the loss function and knowing something about the persistence of the DGP and degree of mis-specification of the finite-order VAR specification.

-Motivated by these observations, we will in the rest of the paper explore the bias-variance trade-off across a much richer set of empirically relevant DGPs.
-In the language of \cref{subsec:biasvar_illustration}, these DGPs will tell us about empirically plausible degrees of mis-specification $\alpha$ and persistence $\rho$, and so about the bias weight $\omega$ necessary to justify the use of one projection technique over another.
-Moreover, rather than insisting on the binary comparison of least-squares LP and VAR estimators, we will expand the bias-variance possibility frontier by considering several variants of these estimation procedures.
+Because analytical bias-variance calculations will invariably end up depending in complicated ways on a multitude of parameters, we will in the rest of this paper use simulations to explore the nature of the bias-variance trade-off across a rich and empirically relevant set of DGPs.
+In the language of \cref{subsec:biasvar_illustration}, these DGPs will inform us about empirically plausible degrees of mis-specification $\alpha$, impulse response function shapes $\tau$, and relative shock importances $\sigma_2^2$, and therefore about the practically relevant bias weight $\omega_h^*$ necessary to justify the use of one linear projection technique over another one.
+Moreover, we will also consider several variants of the standard least-squares LP and VAR estimators, thus allowing us to further trace out the bias-variance possibility frontier.